frozen599/draft_project/README.md

 ### Trivia
-This project is written in Go version 1.17.1 in Fedora 34
+This project is written in Go version 1.17.1 on Fedora 34